AllenInstitute/MIES/Packages/doc/SweepFormula_PSX.rst

 SweepFormula PSC/PSP classification
 ===================================

+Algorithm
+^^^^^^^^^

+The algorithm for finding psc/psp events can be summarized as follows:

+- The deconvolution kernel is created by the `psxKernel` operation using the rise/decay tau and an amplitude
+- Sweep data is zeroed, filtered using a bandpass filter and then deconvoluted with the kernel
+- With the number of standard deviations passed to `psx` we then calculate the peak threshold in the deconvoluted data
+- This peak threshold is then used to find the events in the deconvoluted data this gives `deconvPeak` and `deoconvPeak_t`
+- Throw away events which have an amplitude with different sign as the kernel amplitude
+- Calculate `peak` and `peak_t` via taking the maximum (positive kernel amp sign) or minimum (negative kernel amp sign) in the range of `[deconvPeak_t – kernelRiseTau or devonvPeak_t of the previous event (whichever comes later), deconvPeak_t + 0.33 * kernelDecayTau or deconvPeak_t of the next event (which ever comes first)]` in the filtered sweep wave
+- Calculate `baseline` and `baseline_t` via maximum (negative kernel amp sign) or minimum (positive kernel amp sign) in the range of `[peak_t – 10 * kernelRiseTau, peak_t]`, averaged over +/- 5 points, in the filtered sweep wave
+- `iei` is the time difference between two events' `peak_t` values
+- `tau` and the fit result values are calculated from an exponential fit
+- Calculate `Slew Rate` and `Slew Rate Time` via taking the maximum (positive kernel amp sign) or minimum (negative kernel amp sign) in the range of `[peak_t, baseline_t]`
+- Calculate `Onset Time` using the y level crossing at differential threshold percentage from `psxRiseTime` of the difference between the `Slew Rate` and filteered sweep data at `baseline_t`
+- Calculate `Rise Time` by finding the two level crossings, lower and upper thresholds from `psxRiseTime` in the range `Onset Time` to `peak_t` corrected by invertred kernel amplitude sign

+GUI
+^^^

 When using the :ref:`sf_op_psx` SweepFormula operation the normal graphing is enhanced by various additional graphs and user interface options.
 The following graph shows the layout for a `psx` and `psxStats` operation with